All Episodes

 Hi.

-That uh he uh the other guy said that if Latin America is uh a part of the West, right?
+I want to follow up on the last question that the other guy said that if Latin America is a part of the West, right?

-Can you help me, please?
+Can you help it, please?

-Yeah, so I would put in sort of the Western category the major innovations that the West developed politically were threefold.
+Yeah, so I would put in sort of the Western category, the major innovations that the West developed politically were threefold.

-And and common law, right?
+And common law, right?

-So yeah, common law, free markets, and free speech to me would put people in general in the Western uh tradition, if that makes sense.
+So yeah, common law, free markets, and free speech to me would put people in general in the Western tradition, if that makes sense.

 Okay.

-I I have an observation about it.
+I have an observation about it.

-So uh before uh in my country, before before eighteen twenty-five.
+So before in my country, before 1825.

 Sorry, your country is which one?

-Uh Bolivia.
+Bolivia.

-Right right next to Chile.
+Right next to Chile.

 Right.

-Now I grew up in England, so for me, the Anglo-Saxon is at the core of the Western tradition.
+Now, I grew up in England, so for me, the Anglo-Saxon is at the core of the Western tradition.

-Well, France, as you know, and this is true of Italy to some degree as well, is is famously hard to fire anyone, and uh hyperregulation, and they're not particularly friendly to the free market.
+France, as you know, and this is true of Italy to some degree as well, is famously hard to fire anyone.

-And of course, in the French legal system which comes out of the Napoleonic Code, you are guilty until proven innocent, which is not at all part of the Anglo-Saxon common law tradition where you are innocent until proven guilty.
+And of course, in the French legal system, which comes out of the Napoleonic Code, you are guilty until proven innocent, which is not at all part of the Anglo-Saxon common law tradition, where you are innocent until proven guilty.

-France was not a big free speech, and of course, the the two big revolutions that occurred at about the same time, with truly opposite results, is the French Revolution and the American Revolution.
+And of course, the two big revolutions that occurred at about the same time with truly opposite results is the French Revolution and the American Revolution.

 The American Revolution was equality of opportunity, small government, free markets, free speech, and an armed citizenry.